lipzh5/HumanoidFacialExpressionImitation/README.md

    and how it can be applied to transfer motions or facial expressions from a human to a humanoid robot.
    2. Feel free to take notes or jot down ideas based on your reading.

-2️⃣ **Watch the following videos of "robot imitating human" (our preliminary experimental results) and capture screenshot when the robot performs well(~4 hrs):**
+2️⃣ **Watch the following videos of "robot imitating human" (our preliminary experimental results) and capture screenshots when the robot performs well(~4 hrs):**
    - [imitation results](https://drive.google.com/drive/folders/1htHpBTDGMyzFEux344Wd4FjWR8pbVZv7?usp=sharing)